Indianapolis 500 by year: CART era

-IRL / "Split" Era
+IRL / "Split" era

-From 1996–2007.
+From 1996 to 2007.
 The IRL was formed in 1996, starting what was considered a "split" in the sport of Indy car racing.
 Speedway president Tony George founded the series with stated goals of implementing cost saving measures and to increase American driver participation.
 CART-based teams boycotted the race for four years, considering the move a "power grab" by George, and citing several organizational disagreements.

 Popularity in the sport of Indy car racing and the Indy 500 saw a visible decline in attendance, television ratings, and positive media coverage.
 A new formula of normally-aspirated machines was introduced for 1997, and the "original" or "Old School IRL" era ran to roughly 2002.
 By 2003, most of the top CART-based teams and manufacturers had defected to the IRL, and likewise the landscape slowly receded back to resemble that of the CART era.
 Later, manufacturers began to pull out of the series, leaving Dallara and Honda as the only chassis and engine suppliers, respectively.
 A de facto "spec car" era began in 2006, but equipment shortages were not much of an issue going forward.
 Also in 2006, the series began experimenting with ethanol fuel blends.

 A major event off the track during this era was the implementation of the MSA, which effectively ended tobacco sponsorship in the sport.

-Unification Era
+Unification era

-From 2008 through 2011.
-In 2008, the Indy Racing League and Champ Car completed an organizational unification, which marked the first time since 1978 that the sport of Indy car racing would be contested under a single sanctioning banner.
+In 2008, the Indy Racing League and Champ Car World Series completed an organizational unification, which marked the first time since 1978 that the sport of Indy car racing would be contested under a single sanctioning banner.
 The newly reorganized series would compete under the name IndyCar Series.

-The seeds of unification and the end of the "split" began as early as 2000, when CART-based teams began crossing over to compete at Indy with the IRL regulars in one-off entries.
-The unified era can also be traced back more specifically to 2003, when most of the top CART-based teams and manufacturers defected to the IRL permanently and returned to Indy full-time.
+The seeds of unification and the end of the "split" began as early as 2000, when CART-based teams began crossing over to compete at the Indy 500 with the IRL regulars in one-off entries.
+The unified era can also be traced back more specifically to 2003, when most of the top CART-based teams and manufacturers defected to the IRL permanently and returned to the Indy 500 full-time.

 The Unification Era spans specifically from either 2003 or 2008 through 2011.
 By the time of the formal 2008 unification, it was contested with the aforementioned "spec car", the Dallara IR03/05 powered by the normally aspirated Honda V-8 engines.
 With the sudden influx of former Champ Car teams and drivers, and an abundance of available rolling chassis, fields briefly grew.
-For a few years, bumping returned to time trials, and the era was highlighted by the 100th Anniversary of the Indianapolis 500 in 2011.
+For a few years, bumping returned to time trials.
+The era was highlighted by the Centennial Era, culminating in the 100th Anniversary of the Indianapolis 500 in 2011.

 The end of the IR-03/05 "spec" era came at the conclusion of the 2011 IndyCar season.
 It ended, however, tragically at Las Vegas.